cs394-s23/attendeeTracker/README.md

 ![Home page](public/home-page.png)

 This app provides users with the ability to track attendance to their events.
 By inputting the google forms link with which they invited participants, users are able to view a dashboard with attendance information, including who is attending, not attending, and maybe attending.
-Users are also able to send reminders to participants.
-This will send automated emails to all respondents of the original google form invitation, asking them to confirm their attendance status.
+Users are also able to send automated email reminders to participants, asking them to confirm their attendance status.
 This confirmation data is then also displayed on the dashboard.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>